Piedmont Civic Association FAQs

 Why do you ask for my name and street when I am submitting an article?
 Do you post it?

 All material submitted to PCA must include the name and home address of the person submitting it.
-However, PCA will publish an authors name on articles only if permission is granted, and addresses will never be publicly shared.
-Information also may be submitted as background for future articles, in which case names will be kept private.
+Addresses will never be publicly shared.
+The authors name will be included with the article.
+Information also may be submitted as strictly background for future articles, in which case names will be kept private and not used with information.

-What is PCA’s policy regarding names of donors and email subscribers?
+What is PCA’s policy regarding privacy of donor names and email subscribers?

-PCA will not publish the names of donors or email list subscribers.
+PCA policy is to never publish or distribute the names of donors or subscriber’s emails.

 My neighbor doesn’t use computers . . . can he/she participate?